mlavelle2025/mlavelle2025/README.md

 # Message in a bottle

-I'm writing this today because im currently being targetted by a number of psychopaths, one of whom i believe is my cousin Judi.
+I'm writing this today because im currently being targeted by a number of psychopaths, one of whom i believe is my cousin Judi.

-Below are listed some of the effects of this targetting and im unsure how to proceed.
+Below are listed some of the effects of this targeting and im unsure how to proceed.

 ## It looks like I'm "Shadow Banned" on the internet.

 I'm having trouble reaching out to people for help.

-## My home is currently being bombarded with what i believe to be "Pulsed Microwave Radiation", as described by those affected by Havana Syndrome
+## My home is currently being bombarded with what i believe to be "Pulsed Microwave Radiation",

+This electromagnetic radiation I believe is similar to that described by those affected by Havana Syndrome

-I'm experiencing extremely unpleasant symptoms consistent with this.
+I'm experiencing extremely unpleasant symptoms consistent with Havana Syndrome

 ## My phone is being repeatedly hacked